Preventing Waterfall Requests with Dynamic Import Maps

 <script type="importmap">{ "imports": { ... } }</script>

-es-module-shims intercepts import() calls and resolves them against the injected import map, falling back gracefully without altering application routing logic.
+<script type="module" src="/app-entry.js"></script>es-module-shims intercepts import() calls and resolves them against the injected import map, providing identical parallel-resolution behaviour on browsers that pre-date native support.

-1. Console validation
+1. Console delta check

 .filter(r => r.name.endsWith('.js') && r.initiatorType === 'script');

-const maxDelta = Math.max(...jsResources.map((r, i, arr) =>
+const maxDelta = Math.max(

 performance.mark('import-start');

-const module = await import('./heavy-module.js');
+const mod = await import('./heavy-module.js');

 performance.mark('module-loaded');